TAAPArthur/pkgmanager/README.md

 | pre-install   | DESTDIR         |
 | pre-remove    | PKG_METADATA_DIR|

+In addition, the build hooks have access to `$METADATA_DIR` which contains a writable copy of the package info for the package in question.
+It could be used to dynamically modify the build script.

 # Tests
 There's a simple test suite to guard against regressions.
 `make test`